junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Melody Malone

+A private detective in old town New York

 New York Growled at my window.
 A friend once told this was the town of a million stories.

 Some nights I felt like they were all happening to me.
 This was one of those nights.